 Secondary 3)" (2002) p.1,1.2 'Position of Physical Education(PE) KLA in

 the School Curriculum'

-Q4: Would the recommendation in EDBCM No. 48/2013 discourage the schools with a vision to further develop whole-person development under the pressure of public examination and stakeholders' diverse expectations?
+Q4: Would the new recommendation discourage the schools with a vision to further develop whole- person development under the pressure of public examination and stakeholders' diverse expectations?

 A4: The flexibility given by the suggested time allocation enables schools to modify the OLE plan according to the school contexts and its needs for further development.
 Schools, therefore, would be more able to implement quality OLE through various activities and courses; and hence attain the goal of ‘whole-person development’.

 Whole-person development is the core of the entire curriculum and it should also be one of the expected educational outcomes of society and parents.
 We therefore believe schools have gained the support from different stakeholders regarding its implementation.
 Students would definitely benefit the most of it when schools are able to communicate well with stakeholders and balance their expectations and needs. (to top )

 Q5: In view of the fact that "the quality of OLE that matters, rather than the quantity", could schools, according to their school-based development and students’ needs, reduce the curriculum time of OLE to less than 10%?

 A5: Viewing OLE as an integral part of the curriculum, schools should, when implementing OLE, deploy reasonable resources and lesson time with reference to other parts of the curriculum so as to achieve the curriculum objective of whole-person development.